scchess/Qualimap/doc/analysis.rst

 :guilabel:`Homopolymer Indels`

-  This bar chart provides the estimation of **homopolymer indels** of various types within alignment data.
-Large number of homopolymer indels may indicate a problem in a sequencing process.
+  This bar plot shows separately the number of indels that are within a **homopolymer** of A's, C's, G's or T's together with the number of **indels** that are not within a homopolymer.
+Large numbers of homopolymer indels may indicate a problem in a sequencing process.
+An indel is considered homopolymeric if it is found within a homopolymer (defined as at least 5 equal consecutive bases).
+Owing to the fact that Qualimap works directly from BAM files (and not from reference genomes), we make use of the CIGAR code from the corresponding read for this task.

-  An indel is considered homopolymeric if it overlaps a homopolymer sequence with a minimum size of **5 bp**.
-For genomic insertions accurate calculation is performed.
-In case of deletions similar calculation can not be performed without reference sequence, therefore only an estimation is provided: an insertion is estimated as belonging to a homopolymeric region if it has a flanking homopolymer downstream or upstream of its location in the read.
+  Indel statistics cam be found in a dedicated section of the report Summary.

   This chart is not shown if the sample doesn't contain any indels.